Skip to main content

 Going Independent - What's a Benefits Plan?

-Five years at Align B.I., taking everything I’d learned about data and putting it to work for bigger companies at the leading edge of big data and AI.
-Running client engagements from the start — the highlights were building an ML classifier for standardizing veterinary medication names and planning zero-downtime database migrations for point of sale systems.
+Five years at Align B.I., taking everything I’d learned about data and putting it to work for bigger companies up and down the Silicon Slopes under the tutelage of some great leaders in the data space.
+The highlights were building up multiple self-sustaining data warehouse teams, creating an ML classifier for standardizing veterinary medication names, and planning zero-downtime database migrations for point of sale systems.
 The consulting years were where I learned how to walk into a room, figure out what actually needs to happen, and help people get there.

 That led to VP of Engineering at Strala, building high-volume eventing systems on serverless and DynamoDB.
 My first real step from engineering into executive leadership.

 Head of Technology at Traeger Grills.
-We consolidated 50 AWS accounts into one organization, migrated from 400+ microservices to five domain bounded monoliths, rebuilt our mobile app, cut our cloud spend in half, and navigated a hell of a lot of organizational change.
+We consolidated 50 AWS accounts into one organization, migrated from 400+ microservices to four domain bounded monoliths, rebuilt our mobile app's reputation from 2.4 to 4.8 stars, cut our cloud spend in half, and navigated a hell of a lot of organizational change.
 I mostly try to stay out of the way and make sure people have what they need.

 Right now I’m focused on helping the company adopt AI thoughtfully — finding the spots where it genuinely helps and not forcing it where it doesn’t.